Photos

 Gone Tomorrow

-This is an ongoing series of back roads photos, the first of which have been in the exhibitions [v]erge, Art in the Woolshed 2010 and The Mahurangi Group's Matakana 2011.
+This is an ongoing series of back roads photos, the first of which have been in the exhibitions [v]erge and Art in the Woolshed in 2010, The Mahurangi Group's Matakana 2011 and at The Vivian Gallery in 2013.

-The photos in this series are all in a square, black and white format.
+The photos in the Gone Tomorrow series are all in a square, black and white format.
 I chose this format because it echoes the work of earlier photographers and scenes like these will also pass into history.

 Leigh ... by night